MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

 The third approach, Random Walk with Restart (RWR), is applied into two different multilayer compositions:

-1. Multiplex (PPI + Complex + Reactome) and pathways of interest network connected to genes nodes
+1. Multiplex (PPI + Complex + Reactome) and pathways/processes of interest network connected to genes nodes
 2. Multiplex (PPI + Complex + Reactome) and Disease-Disease similarity network linked with a bipartite

 *For more details about RWR, see* :doc:`../approaches/methods_RWR`.